 While most humans primary sense is their sight, cats primary sense is smelling items, which include humans.
 In fact, most cats identify their owners by their owners’ scent, so it makes sense that most cats enjoy smelling their owner’s mouths as their owner’s mouths will give off a strong unique smell, which their cat will associate with them.

 So cats are thought to smell their owner’s mouths as they comforted by the unique smell of their owner’s breath.
 So if you get back from work and find that your cat climbs up on your lap and tries to smell your mouth and saliva you should be flattered as your cat obviously missed you and wants to feel comforted by being in your presence.
+Make your gardens look more beautiful by making Pavers And Turf.

 2. Cats can smell what their owners have eaten in the last few hours